KevinVan720/morphable_shape/README.md

 ```
 This will render the following component from bottom to top: shadows, decoration, inset shadows, child, shape border.

-The ShapeShadow is very similar to the BoxShadow class but supports Gradient filling:
+The ShapeShadow is very similar to the BoxShadow class but supports gradient filling:
 ```dart
 const ShapeShadow({
     Color color = const Color(0xFF000000),